-Dogs are prone to upset stomach, whether it’s severe vomiting or diarrhea.
+Dogs are prone to upset stomach which is sometimes accompanied with vomiting or diarrhea.
 This is usually because dogs don’t know what’s good for them and will often eat anything.
 They get into things they really shouldn’t and devour things out of bins, yards and off the sidewalk.
 When your K9 overeats it also doesn’t help the situation.
 Perhaps their stomach is acting up because you’ve recently changed their diet?

-Finding ways to curb their upset stomach without doing harm to your dog is your best option.
-Of course you’ll be tempted to run out and find an over-the-counter solution or natural remedy, but sometimes just general practicality can fix the problem without too much hassle.
+If your dog already has an upset stomach then treatment without doing harm to your canine is what you are seeking.
+Our first instinct is to run out and find an over-the-counter solution or natural remedy, but sometimes just general practicality can fix your dog’s problem without too much drama.

 Can I Give My Dog Something for Upset Stomach?
 Answer: Imodium is OK

-Vets often use Imodium to cure upset stomachs in dogs if they are suffering with a combination of severe diarrhea and stomach pain.
-Imodium for children is a safer option.
+Vets often use Imodium to cure upset stomach in dogs if they are suffering with a combination of severe diarrhea and stomach pain.
+Imodium for children is known to be a safer option which you may consider.
 Though this is considered a safe remedy, it will depend on the size of your dog and their overall health.

-One of the major problems with upset stomachs in dogs is that when they are unwell they will either refuse to drink or eat; by refusing to drink they can very quickly become severely dehydrated which further worsens their problems.
+One of the major problems with upset stomachs in dogs is that when they are unwell they will either refuse to drink or eat.
+By refusing to consume fresh water, they can very quickly become severely dehydrated which further worsens their problems.

-Evaluate your dog’s hydration by pulling the piece of skin up between their shoulder blades and if it doesn’t bounce back into place, get them to the vet.
-Skin that takes a second or two to get back into place after being pulled up means your dog is suffering with dehydration.
+Evaluate your dog’s hydration by pulling the piece of skin up between their shoulder blades.
+If it doesn’t instantly bounce back into place, get them to the vet immediately.
+Skin that takes a second or two to get back into place after being pulled up is a telltale sign your dog is suffering from dehydration.

-If your dog’s upset stomach doesn’t seem too severe and it’s still its happy-go-lucky self, you can remove all food for twenty-four hours.
+If your dog’s upset stomach doesn’t seem too severe and they are still their happy-go-lucky selves, you can simply remove all food for twenty-four hours.
 While your dog will act as if they are starved, this is the best way to give the stomach time to return to normal.

-After they have had no food for twenty four hours you can start feeding them smaller meals made up of cooked white rice and boiled chicken.
-This food is very plain and is easily digested.
-Keep this up for a couple of days before returning them onto their normal dog food.
+After they have had no food for 24 hours you can start feeding them smaller meals made up of cooked white rice and boiled chicken.
+This food is plain and bland which is easily digested.
+Keep this up for a couple of days before returning them to their normal dog food.
 You are likely to see a full recovery from this method assuming your dog isn’t suffering from some other underlying condition.

 What to Watch Out For

-If your dog is vomiting severely and is completely lethargic, this could mean that she or he has eaten something poisonous.
-It’s advisable to get your fluffy friend to the vet as soon as possible.
+If your dog is vomiting severely and is lethargic as well, this could mean that she or he has eaten something poisonous.
+In such a case, it is advisable to get your fluffy friend to the vet as soon as possible.
 Food poisoning is serious enough but a vet can also fully diagnose your dog and give you piece of mind by ruling out more serious conditions.

 Do I Need To Call The Vet?

-If you carefully monitor your dog’s upset stomach, you will be able to determine whether it’s necessary to visit the vet or not.
+If you carefully monitor your dog’s upset stomach, you should be able to determine whether it’s really necessary to visit the vet or not.
 Always be mindful of dehydration as your K9 struggles with their stomach issues.
-Consider withholding food for a period and then giving bland meals thereafter and if the dog still seems to be suffering then go to the vet.
+Consider withholding food for a period and then giving bland meals thereafter.
+If your dog still seems to be suffering then go to the vet for a full diagnosis.